marcmayol/js_url_controller/README.md

 And as a third option you can get in a resful url the value of a specific position yoururl.server / super /
 $ .getParam (o) = super
+lso includes functions for changing and deleting parameters